cherry51015/leviease/README.md

 The system combines **LLM-powered reasoning** with **custom document pipelines** to help professionals save time, reduce errors, and get actionable insights from large legal texts.

+Your multilingual, safe, and intelligent legal document companion — upload files, ask questions, or chat freely with general knowledge, all while ensuring no fabricated legal advice

 ---

 ## 🚀 Features

-* **📂 Document Upload** – Upload PDF, DOCX, or TXT legal documents.
+* **📂 Document Upload & Analysis** – Upload legal files (PDF, DOCX, TXT) and run AI-powered verification, clause extraction, and compliance checks.
-* **💬 Chat with Your Document** – Ask questions in plain language and get context-aware answers.
+* **💬 Chat with Your Document** – Ask **document-specific questions** in plain language; the AI retrieves context-aware answers.
-* **🔍 Document Verifier** – Run AI-based verification checks to validate clauses, missing sections, and inconsistencies.
+* **🌍 Multi-Language Support** – Ask questions in different languages and receive meaningful responses.
+* **🤖 General Knowledge Mode** – Even without uploading a document, you can ask **general legal or non-legal questions**, and the model will respond using its world knowledge.
+* **⚖️ Safe by Design** – The model never **divises, invents, or fabricates legal advice**; it sticks to document facts or general knowledge.
-* **📝 Brief Mode** – Generate concise legal briefings or summaries for faster case preparation.
+* **📝 Brief Mode** – Generate concise summaries or structured briefings for faster case prep.
+* **🔍 Document Verifier** – AI-powered clause and compliance verification, returning structured outputs (JSON).
-* **⚡ Fast & Interactive UI** – Streamlit interface for smooth interaction.
+* **⚡ Smooth & Interactive UI** – Modern Streamlit frontend for easy usage.

 ---

 ## 🏗️ Architecture